emqx/emqx-docs/en_US/advanced/bridge.md

 bridge.mqtt.aws.forwards = sensor1/#,sensor2/#
 ```

-You can also specify the retry interval for QoS1 and QoS2 messages and the number of packet sent in bulk:
+You can also specify the retry interval for QoS 1 and QoS 2 messages and the number of packet sent in bulk:

 ```bash
 bridge.mqtt.aws.retry_interval = 20s